LouiseMcMahon/nodebb-plugin-discord-bot/README.md

 ##Hooks

-The plugin has two hooks you can use just as you would do normal NodeBB hooks.
+The plugin has hooks you can use just as you would do normal NodeBB hooks.

 ###filter:nodebbbot.helpmessage
 `filter:nodebbbot.helpmessage` passes `helpMessage` as string you should append the help message for your plugin to it.